01372 371 800

 Respondents in all professions are more likely to read articles in-depth in printed publications compared with online.
 Main contractors and M&E engineers are the groups most likely to read articles in-depth, for both online and printed publications.

-Social media usage
+Social media usage in the construction sector

-It should come as no surprise that social media usage is high across all professions with many respondents indicating that their usage had increased in the past year.
-The biggest increase was among M&E engineers, 48% of whom had increased their use of social media.
 The survey also showed that the frequency of accessing social media generally decreased through the age groups for all professions.
 For example, there was a higher proportion of respondents who access social media multiple times per day in the younger groups compared to the older ones.
 Similarly, the number of respondents who never use social media increases as the age groups get older.

 One of the key takeaways from the research is the importance of manufacturers and suppliers providing high quality information and creating good, highly relevant content.

 For all professions, a manufacturer’s website was selected as the first choice for technical information by the most respondents.
 In fact, 68% of architects said it was their first choice, with a further 27% saying they regularly use the websites for technical information.
-Although it was still the most common option, electricians had the lowest number among all professions surveyed (35%) that selected manufacturers website has their first source of information.

 Furthermore, a large number of respondents across all professions said they regularly or occasionally share industry news and articles with colleagues, with this being highest among architects (82%) and main contractors (73%).
 In all cases the topic of the article being critical to the business was the most common reason why the article would be worth sharing.